4lkanoid/jitcoin-archive/README.md

 ## Feedback

-If you have any feedback or you want me to remove anything on the archive, please reach to me at 4lkanoid@is-sus.com, btw this readme sucks
+If you have any feedback or you want me to remove anything on the archive let me know